s-t-u-t-z/JAMF-Scripts/Install_AdobeFlashPlayer/README.md

 <h3>JAMF Workflow</h3>
 -Create a new policy.
 Add the Install_AdobeFlashPlayer.sh script and set to run "BEFORE".<br>
 -Add the AdobeFlashPlayer-mmscfg.pkg.<br>
--Make sure to update JAMF afterwards so your inventory is updated for the assets running this policy.
+-Make sure to update JAMF afterwards so your inventory is updated for the assets running this policy.<br>
 <img src="https://github.com/stuutz/JAMF-Scripts/blob/master/Install_AdobeFlashPlayer/JAMF_Workflow_AdobeFlashPlayer.png">